ENTERTAINMENT MERCHANTS ASSOCIATION, INC.

 Except as may be required by law, the Association will not lend financial or other support to any law suit or threatened legal action against an EMA Regular member concerning any matter primarily related to intra-industry competition in the rental, sale or licensed reproduction of packaged or downloaded home entertainment.
 For purposes of this article, copyright infringement is not considered matters primarily related to intra-industry competition in the rental, sale or licensed reproduction of packaged or downloaded home entertainment.

 Section 1.
 Initiation fees, annual dues and mandatory assessments, shall be such sum for each class of membership as shall be determined from time to time by the Board of Directors.

 Section 2.
-Section 1 of this Article notwithstanding, the President of the Association shall be authorized to prorate annual charges to promote membership growth in the Association and to establish charges and prices for products, goods and services offered and provided to members by the Association.
+Section 1 of this Article notwithstanding, the President of the Association shall be authorized to fairly and reasonably adjust annual charges to promote membership growth in the Association and to establish charges and prices for products, goods and services offered and provided to members by the Association.

 EXECUTION OF INSTRUMENTS, ETC.

 All funds of the Association shall be deposited to the credit of the Association in such banks or deposits as the Board of Directors may select.
 All checks or orders for the payment of money, and all deeds, conveyances, endorsements, assignments, transfers, or other instruments of transfer, contracts, agreements, or other orders, consents, returns, reports, certificates, notices or documents, and other instruments of any nature may be signed, executed, verified, acknowledged and delivered by such officers, agents, employees or other persons and in such manner as from time to time may be determined by the Board of Directors.